 Cancer Counselling Experience

-For the last couple of years I have been volunteering at the Fountain Centre, an independent charity supporting patients and carers affected by cancer based within St Luke’s Cancer Centre at the Royal Surrey Hospital in Guildford, Surrey.
-Anxiety, depression and bereavement are just some of the areas I work with Fountain Centre clients.
-Working with Carers and Patients with life limiting illness has been and continues to be some of the most rewarding work I have ever done.
+For 3 years I was a volunteer Counsellor in St Luke’s Cancer Centre at the Royal Surrey Hospital in Guildford, Surrey for the Fountain Centre, an independent charity supporting patients and carers affected by cancer.
+Working with Carers and Patients with life limiting illness has been and continues to be some of the most rewarding work I have done.
 It is an honour and a privilege to do this work.